 Qualifying Examination

-Students, in consultation with their Academic Advisor, will submit the names of three faculty members representing the areas of culture, literacy, and language to the Doctoral Studies Committee for approval.
+Students, in consultation with their academic advisor, will submit the names of three faculty members representing the areas of culture, literacy, and language to the Doctoral Studies Committee for approval.
 The approved Qualifying Examination Committee will design, administer, and evaluate a two-part (written and oral) examination.
 The written portion of the examination covers the areas completed in all foundation, core, and designated elective courses and cannot be taken until after the completion of 36 semester credit hours.
 In order to pass this examination, the student must demonstrate a broad knowledge of culture, literacy, and language.
 The oral portion of the examination takes place within two weeks of the written portion and focuses on clarifying the student’s ideas from the written portion.
 The purpose of the examination is to ensure that the student has a sufficient grasp of the theoretical and methodological fundamentals to conduct independent research in the chosen dissertation area.
 No more than two attempts to pass qualifying examinations are allowed.

 Dissertation Committee